Common surface features of Mars: Chaos terrain

 Chaos terrain is believed to be associated with the release of huge amounts of water.
 The chaotic features may have collapsed when water came out of the surface.
 Martian outflow channels commonly begin with a Chaos region.
 A chaotic region can be recognized by a tangle of mesas, buttes, and hills, all chopped through with valleys which in places look almost patterned.
 Some parts of this chaotic area have not collapsed completely—they are still formed into large mesas, so they may still contain water ice.
 Chaotic terrain occurs in numerous locations on Mars, and always gives the strong impression that something abruptly disturbed the ground.
 Chaos regions formed long ago.
 By counting craters (more craters in any given area means an older surface) and by studying the valleys' relations with other geological features, scientists have concluded the channels formed 2.0 to 3.8 billion years ago.

 Huge canyons in Aureum Chaos, as seen by THEMIS.
 Gullies are rare at this latitude.
 Image from Margaritifer Sinus quadrangle.

-Iani Chaos, as seen by THEMIS.
-Sand from eroding mesas is covering brighter floor material.
-Click on image to see relationship of Iani Chaos to other local features.
-Image from Margaritifer Sinus quadrangle.

 Erosion in Aram Chaos, as seen by THEMIS.
 Image in Oxia Palus quadrangle.

 Blocks in Aram showing possible source of water, as seen by THEMIS.
 Image in Oxia Palus quadrangle.

 Light colored layers in Eos Chaos, as seen by HiRISE.

 Ister Chaos, as seen by HiRISE.

 Close-up of Ister Chaos, as seen by HiRISE.

 THEMIS image of wide view of following HiRISE images.
 Black box shows approximate location of HiRISE images.
 This image is just a part of the vast area known as Aureum Chaos.
 Click on image to see more details.

 Aureum Chaos, as seen by HiRISE, under the HiWish program.

 Close up view of previous image, as seen by HiRISE under HiWish program.
 Small round dots are boulders.